 a.
 A conductor may prepare a program involving different collaborative performers for different pieces.

 ii.
-Performance of the entire program in Auer Hall on Thursday, February 28th at 8 pm
+Performance of the entire program in Auer Hall on Thursday, March 3rd at 8 pm, 2016

 i.
 Repertoire of all periods (Renaissance to present) and streams (Classical, Popular, Folk) are acceptable.